swapgmre/techtinder/notes.md

   -Create POST/signup API to add datat to database -Push some documents using API calls from postman -Error Handling using try-catch

+## DAY 05 Diving into the APIs

+-JS Object vs JSON (difference)
+-Add the express.json middleware to your app
+-Make your signup API dynamic to recieve data from the end user -User.findOne with duplicate emailIds which will it return latest object or older.
+-API - Get user by email
+-API - Feed API - GET /feed - get all the users from the database -API- Get user by Id
+-API - DELETE/user
+-Diff between PATCH and PUT
+-API- PATCH/user

+## DAY 06 Data Sanitization & Schema Validations

+-Explore schematype options from the documentation -Add required, unique, lowercase, min, minLength, trim -Add default
+-Create a custom validate function for gender
+-Improve the DB schema - Put all appropriate validations -Add timestamps to the userSchema